Itiki

 For the helm station we opted for the soft bimini and all around bimini tent.
 This is more extensive than we had previously but we will be doing more all weather and overnight sailing so feel this will be worthwhile.
 It has already proven its worth when sailing in heavy rain and strong winds when you have to be on watch, particularly at night.
 It makes a real difference to be warm and protected, and is a great breakfast hothouse on a cold morning.

 Towards the end of season 2019 we added a full set of mesh sunscreens around the cockpit to complement the rear screen we added in Tunisia.
-It was a long hot summer and we spend alot of time out here so hopefully these will prove valuable in coming seasons.
+It was a long hot summer and we spend alot of time out here and these have proven valuable to keep us shaded and still allow the breeze to flow through.

 Picture